What are benefits-in-kind?

 When deciding whether or not to take up childcare vouchers offered by your employer, you also need to check the impact on any claim for tax credits or universal credit (for more details on this see the LITRG website).

-There are other schemes for childcare that provide tax advantages and you can read about them in the section ‘Help towards the costs of childcare’ on the main LITRG website.
+There are other schemes for childcare that provide tax advantages and you can read about them in the section childcare on the main LITRG website.

 On the GOV.UK website, you can use the A to Z list of expenses and benefits to see the tax and National Insurance contributions treatment of any benefits your employer gives you.